cvvergara/pgrouting/doc/bellman_ford/pgr_bellmanFord.rst

    :end-before: -- q4

 .. index::
-   single: bellmanFord - Experimental; Many to One - Experimental on v3.0
+   single: bellmanFord - Experimental ; Many to One - Experimental on v3.0

 Many to One
 ...............................................................................